Terry Reid: Early life and education

 Terrance James Reid was born in 1949 in Paxton Park Maternity Home, Little Paxton, St Neots, Huntingdonshire, England, the only child of Walter Reid, a salesman of cars and agricultural equipment, and Grace.
 He lived in the fens village of Bluntisham and attended St Ivo School, St Ives.
 He listened to classical music, Bulgarian folk and jazz, and was particularly inspired by the sound of American R&B and soul singers such as Otis Redding and Marvin Gaye.
 He bought his first guitar at the age of ten; he formed his first group, the Redbeats, at the age of 13, and they played in village halls and youth clubs.
 The other band members were in their late teens.
-At 14 he wrote his first song, "Without Expression", which Crosby, Stills, Nash and Young later recorded.
+At 14 he wrote his first song, "Without Expression", which many other artists later recorded.
 His father was supportive and persuaded his mother to allow him to pursue music as a career instead of "picking up potatoes in a muddy field", drove him to gigs, bought guitars and later accompanied him on tours.